Beyond the Reach of Earth – Ken MacLeod

 Black Horizon now summarily disbanded, what was a “joint secret project” between agencies of different governments reclassified as a conspiracy and the senior officers involved arrested, not only have past misdeeds such as “settling” displaced populations of environmental disasters on habitable worlds been brought to light, but other oddities are now being observed with deeper implications on the wider universe than the strictly human outrage of the relocation of refugees without agreement, oversight or thought to their future welfare.

-Primitive humans making tentative steps into the territory of an ancient but uncommunicative alien presence, the explored worlds each hosting rock formations which host the alien intelligence unofficially dubbed the Fermi, their powers and goals are unknown but can be inferred by the evidence to tend towards disseminating life to distant worlds, supporting them by modifying the locality as required.
+Primitive humans making tentative steps into the territory of an ancient but uncommunicative alien presence, the explored worlds each found to have similar rock formations which host the alien intelligence unofficially dubbed the Fermi, their powers and goals are unknown but can be inferred by the evidence to tend towards disseminating life to distant worlds, supporting them by modifying the locality as required.

 An impossibility?
 Perhaps in human understanding, and certainly an anomaly, but as the existence of the simple, functional and adaptable technology of FTL also falls into that category, revealed by equations apparently sent back in time to Lakshmi Nayak by her own future self, what’s one more among comrades?
 Fortunately, with so much going on, the novel pauses for a midway discussion and analysis by representatives of the various disciplines, smart people at the top of their fields collaborating and considering theories on their strange circumstances, science looking forwards while politics consumes its own tail.